Fancy2209/OimoPhysics/README.md

 * Use `build-js-demos.hxml` to compile JavaScript demos.
 * Use `build-doc.hxml` to generate API documentation. [dox](https://github.com/HaxeFoundation/dox) is required.
 * Use `build-js-ts.hxml` to compile for JavaScript (modules) library with TypeScript declarations.
 Requires `hxtsdgen` library.
 Check comments in that file.
+* Use OpenFL with the command `openfl build flash` to compile a SWC for AS3

 ## License
 The MIT License